-A core principle of the International Standard for Education is that Athletes are educated from 'Playground to Podium'.
+A core principle of the International Standard for Education is that Athletes are educated have access to education from the 'Playground to the Podium'.
 The establishment of Clean Sport Behaviors underpinned by values is a key outcome of any Education Program.